Mithun-Sai/Ex.-No.-7---SIMULATION-OF-PRE--PROCESSING-IN-ADDITIVE-MANUFACTURING/README.md

-# Ex.
-No.  - SIMULATION OF PRE PROCESSING IN ADDITIVE MANUFACTURING
+# EXP6.1 - SIMULATION OF PRE PROCESSING IN ADDITIVE MANUFACTURING
 ### DATE:
 ## AIM:
-### To simulate the Pre Processing for 3D printing.
+To simulate the Pre Processing for 3D printing.

 ## REQUIREMENTS:
 ### System - Windows 7 or higher, 1 GB RAM.